rsto/draft-stepanek-jscontact/draft-ietf-jmap-jscontact.md

 ## Data types

+In addition to the standard JSON data types, a couple of additional data types are common to the definitions of JSContact objects and properties.

 ### Id

 Where `Id` is given as a data type, it means a `String` of at least 1 and a maximum of 255 octets in size, and it MUST only contain characters from the `URL and Filename Safe` base64url alphabet, as defined in Section 5 of [@RFC4648], excluding the pad character (`=`).
 This means the allowed characters are the ASCII alphanumeric characters (`A-Za-z0-9`), hyphen (`-`), and underscore (`_`).